 - a.
 Inquire about course or degree requirements if they do not understand them or are in doubt about them. - b.
-Maintain the standards of academic performance established for individual courses and for programs of study. - c.
+Maintain the standards of academic performance established for individual courses and programs of study. - c.
 Maintain academic ethics and honesty by following the University's Honor Code and the TAMUK Student Code of Conduct. - d.
-Act in accordance with commonly accepted standards of academic conduct professionalism and decorum so as to not interfere with the rights of students and faculty to learn, conduct class and/or carry out their research and creative activities.
+Act by commonly accepted standards of academic conduct professionalism and decorum to not interfere with the rights of students and faculty to learn, conduct class, and/or carry out their research and creative activities.